k-erdem/web-to-do-application/README.md

 _A small but mighty web-based To-Do List application._

-Built using PostgreSQL, Express, React, and Node.js (PERN stack).
+Built using PostgreSQL, Express, React, and Node.js.

 Allows users to delightfully create, read, update, and delete tasks.